Rattled Louisiana Gulf Coast again faces serious threat from Hurricane Delta

 He wonders what will be left for him after Delta passes through: “Where do we go if Delta jacks up everything?”

-In downtown Lake Charles, shredded awnings and broken windows were visible along the normally vibrant Ryan Street district, which was shuttered Friday.
+In downtown Lake Charles, shredded awnings and broken windows were visible along the normally vibrant Ryan Street district, which was shuttered on Friday.
 One exception was a former bar, now the headquarters of the Cajun Navy Foundation, where a group of 10 bustled about, preparing for yet another major storm.

 Three weeks ago, Rob Gaudet, 51, a Lake Charles native and the group’s founder, rented this space as a semi-permanent outpost for the volunteer efforts he has been coordinating here since Laura struck.